M Financial Group and its Member Firms

 - Brokerage fees or commissions for securities transactions executed by a registered broker-dealer subsidiary of M Financial Group.

 - Arrangement fees for life settlements representing a percentage of the compensation paid to the broker arranging the settlement.

-- Administrative and service fees paid by Member Firms for particular services provided by M Financial Group such as software applications or other services.
+- Administrative and service fees paid by Member Firms for particular services provided by M Financial Group such as compliance fees, software applications, or other services.

 Compensation of Member Firms and Producers

 The primary source of compensation for Member Firms and their producers is the traditional system of commissions and fees applicable to insurance agents and securities representatives.
 In addition to the indirect compensation arrangements (described above) which Member Firms and their producers derive from membership in M Financial Group, Member Firms and producers typically receive from unaffiliated financial service providers some or all of the following compensation, as applicable: